-Students placed on Academic Warning in the previous semester will be placed on Academic Probation if their semester GPA remains below a 2.0 and/or they have not successfully completed 67% of their attempted credits.
+Students placed on Academic Warning in the previous semester will be placed on Academic Probation if their semester GPA remains below a 2.0.
 Students on Academic Probation may enroll in a maximum of 12 credits.

-Students on Academic Probation must meet with the Retention Director in the Student Success Center within the first two weeks of classes for Academic Coaching.
-The student and the Retention Director will review the student's academic progress and develop a personalized academic plan that will include using services provided through the Student Success Center, such as tutoring, mentoring, and regularly scheduled meetings with their Academic Advisor, and other academic supports.
-The student will be required to sign the academic plan and a copy of the plan will be sent to the Academic Advisor.
+Students on Academic Probation must meet with their advisor within the first two weeks of classes.
+The student and the advisor will review the student's academic progress and develop a personalized academic plan that will include using services provided through the Student Success Center, such as tutoring, mentoring, and regularly scheduled meetings with their Academic Advisor, and other academic supports.